This quick registration will help you navigate deeper into the realm of our website. Don’t worry; your details are safe with us.

 Located right in the heart of Berlin’s city center, Museum Island is a grand body of 5 famous museums: Pergamon Museum, Bode Museum, Neues Museum, Alte Nationalgalerie and Altes Museum.
 The museum island was granted UNESCO National Heritage Site status in the year 1999.
 The entry to the island is free, however, the entry for various museums is paid.
 A Museum Island Pass is available for free entry to few museums.

-With beautiful architecture and a majestic dome, Berlin Cathedral is undoubtedly one of the crowd-pullers of the city.
+With beautiful architecture and a majestic dome, Berlin Cathedral is undoubtedly one of the best tourist attractions in Berlin.
 The foundation of this enormous cathedral was laid in 1894, and after suffering heavy damage in World War II, it was restored in 1993.
 The ministry church and its dome with baptismal and conjugal shrines, the Hohenzollern crypt, the royal stairs and the Cathedral Museum are accessible by the visitors.
 They can also go to the top of the cathedral to get an exceptional view of Berlin.

 Opened in 2001, this museum is one of the biggest museums in Europe and exhibits the social and cultural history of the Jews in Germany.
 The museum has German-Jewish history on display in the form of collections in the library and archives, as well as in the computer workstation at the museum’s Rafael Roth Learning Center.
 Along with permanent exhibitions, it also holds frequent temporary ones.